by Tom Igoe, August 2016

 - What protocols will they use (e.g. WiFi, Bluetooth, USB, etc)?

 - What aspects of the project can be handled by those other devices?

 - Is the form factor one I can work with?

 Nowadays, 32-bit microcontrollers are available for about the same price or cheaper than 8-bit controllers.
 The Arduino Nano series and MKR series are mostly 32-bit processors (the Nano Every is still 8-bit) that can do all that the original Uno can do and more.
-As of 2019, we’re basing this class on the Arduino Nano 33 IoT.
-These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and if you’re buying your first controller, your best choice is probably a 32-bit controller.
+These newer controllers have more processing power and memory for your program than the Uno and other 8-bit controllers, and with the various connectivity options (WiFi, Bluetooth) that these boards offer, you’ve got more room to grow.
+If you’re buying your first controller, your best choice is probably one of the 32-bit controllers.
 The Nano line and the MKR line are the ones I currently use the most.

 3.3V?
 5V?
 What’s the difference?

 The Arduino Uno and the boards that came before it operated on 5 volts DC.
 However many newer controllers, including all the ones here, and the embedded Linux boards like the BeagleBone and the Raspberry Pi, operate on 3.3 volts instead.
 Many older components, like the Sharp IR rangers that are popular in physical computing, operate on 5 volts, and many newer ones operate on 3.3 volts.
 Because of this change, you often need to adjust the voltage output of one component before it goes into another component.
 This is called level shifting.
 It’s a common technique you learn how to deal with when you work with many different components.

 I Need A Lot of Input and Output…